 Learning how to adapt to a Western business model is also a challenge.

-“Financial management is an issue for these women,” Jane said.
+“Financial management is an issue for these women,” Jane says.
 “Australia is very regulated when it comes to running businesses – you have to do your bookkeeping, you have to do your tax returns, these women aren’t accountants.
 Some of them don’t even know how to write.
 They need education and mentorship by businesspeople with these skills.

 “An African proverb by Kwegyir-Aggrey says that ‘if you educate a man you educate an individual, but if you educate a woman you educate a family’.”